-An offer under which deferred members of a defined benefit plan are reminded of their ability to transfer the value of their benefits into an alternative pension arrangement (such as a defined contribution plan).
+An offer under which deferred members of a defined benefit plan are reminded of their ability to transfer the value of their benefits into an alternative pension arrangement (such as a DC plan).
 Plan members are provided with an up-to-date quotation of the transfer value of their benefits in the plan and offered access to independent financial advice.
-The offer may include an enhancement to the transfer value or ETV exercises).
+The offer may include an enhancement to the standard transfer value level (known as enhanced transfer value or ETV exercises).